 Section Standard Guidance Assessor Guidance Notes A5 НАССР A5.1 The haulier must have a documented HACCP in place that fully covers all aspects of milk collection and delivery.
-The plan may be either the Dairy UK HACCP (providing it is relevant) or a plan generated by the haulier.
+FS The plan may be either the Dairy UK HACCP (providing it is relevant) or a plan generated by the haulier.
 The coverage of the plan must include raw milk collection from farm bulk tanks to final delivery into a processing site, including disposal to an outlet that meets the requirements of the animal by-products regulations if the milk is rejected.
 If the haulier is using the Dairy UK HACCP, they must be able to demonstrate that it is relevant to their operation.
-Check documented HACCP: A5.2 The HACCP must be reviewed at least annually.
+Check documented HACCP: Access to up-to-date copy of their HACCP The HACCP must record the parties that approved the plan.
+This must include milk buyers and haulier representatives.
+Question managers to ensure: Awareness of the requirements of the HACCP.
+Understanding of how those requirements translate into depot procedures.
+A5.2 The HACCP must be reviewed at least annually.
+The person responsible for undertaking the annual HACCP Review must have taken, and completed, the HACCP Awareness Course (unless already holding level 2/3 HACCP or above).
 The HACCP must be reviewed whenever there is a change in the process that might have a material effect on the outcome of the HACCP plan.
 The HACCP must be reviewed whenever a new risk to product quality has been identified, through scientific or technical developments.
 At a minimum the HACCP must be reviewed annually.
 If the haulier is using the Dairy UK HACCP this will be demonstrated by records indicating Questioning managers: To see whether any change in process have occurred How new risks are identified/alerted and the procedure for updating the plan Documentation check to ensure: Identified changes have been incorporated into the HACCP.
-Check date of last review of the HACCP evidence of persons involved in the HACCP review.
+Check date of last review of the HACCP Evidence of persons involved in the HACCP review.

-MANO

-communication between the Dairy UK

-HACCP team and the haulage operator

-i.e. meeting notes, email or formal
+communication between the Dairy UK HACCP team and the haulage operator i.e. meeting notes, email or formal letter.

-letter.

-Section Standard Guidance Assessor Guidance Notes A6 PERSONNEL AND TRAIN IING A6.1 Managers and supervisors must have access to Dairy UK 'Industry Guide to Good Hygiene Practice: Milk and Dairy Products' and understanding of key principles.
+Section Standard Guidance Assessor Guidance Notes A6 PERSONNEL AND TRAIN ling A6.1 Managers and supervisors must have access to Dairy UK 'Industry Guide to Good Hygiene Practice: Milk and Dairy Products' and understanding of key principles.
 Access may be hard copy or electronic.
 Questions must be pitched at the level of operational responsibility.
 Demonstration of how documents are accessed.
-A6.2 Procedures must be in place to ensure drivers are aware of all legal requirements applicable to their job.
-Question drivers regarding their: Personal responsibility for food safety.
-Knowledge of on farm procedures.
-Knowledge of re-load procedures.
-Check drivers' handbook and documented haulier procedures.
-Questions must be relevant to drivers' area of activity: ex-farm versus re-load.
+A6.2 Drivers must be aware of their legal responsibilities for food safety applicable to their job FS Question drivers regarding their personal responsibility for food safety, and how and why the procedures affect food hygiene and safety, e.g. Importance of effective CIP at least once every 24 hours Tanker security Milk inspection Personal hygiene Farm collection procedures Re-load procedures Questions must be relevant to drivers' area of activity: ex-farm versus re-load.